Hypocisy/RPGCoreV3-Chinese-wiki/Advanced-Terminology.md

-Beneath is a listing of advanced terminology you may discover.
-Should you find a **specific** word or sentence that you are unable to understand, you may contact me and I will add it to this page.
+Beneath is a listing of unfamiliar words that you may discover in the wiki or the plugin.
+Feel free to report certain words that you cannot understand so I can add them to the page below.

 ***